PMI Project Management Office Certified Professional PMI-PMOCP Exam Questions

 PMI PMO Value Ring, Maturity and Capability

-Which actions should the PMO manager take to achieve this goal?
+Which action should the PMO professional take to ensure efficient delivery?

 References: